maxstronge/sciencia/Jobhunting.md

  Requires bachelor's degree in biological or chemical sciences, engineering specifically named.
 Lots of multidisciplinary work.
 Wants experience with routine analytical techniques, which you have.
 All the 'soft skills' they're looking for, you have in spades.
 Salaried (competetive), plus full health/dental/general illness, plus vacation.
 Not remote, site is in the SE.
 I like this one tbh.

-### About Staffing - Draftsperson (CAD)

-About Staffing is not the actual company, they're a hiring firm that will connect you with their client if interested.
-Urgently hiring a draftsperson to conduct 3D visualization, 2D/3D fabrication design.
-Reading/interpreting/creating architectural drawings.

 ### Kuva Systems - Digital Imaging Reviewer